-Climate Resiliency Strategy - Priority Actions:
+The YMCA of Greater Toronto's Climate Resiliency Strategy - Priority Actions:

-- 1. YMCA of Greater Toronto will build capacity to respond to acute shocks like extreme weather events through its Community Resiliency Centres and will provide strategic leadership within the City of Toronto's resiliency efforts. - 2.
-YMCA of Greater Toronto will continue to address chronic stresses like poverty through implementation of its Ignite the Light Strategic Plan 2020-2025, applying a climate resiliency lens to our decisions and priorities. - 3.
-YMCA of Greater Toronto will continue to develop and manage its facilities and programs to reduce the impact of climate change and foster community resilience. - 4.
-YMCA of Greater Toronto will act as a knowledge centre, sharing information and best practices on climate-related issues and resiliency.
+- 1. Build capacity to respond to acute shocks like extreme weather events through its Community Resiliency Centres and will provide strategic leadership within the City of Toronto's resiliency efforts. - 2.
+Continue to address chronic stresses like poverty through implementation of its Ignite the Light Strategic Plan 2020-2025, applying a climate resiliency lens to our decisions and priorities - 3.
+Continue to develop and manage its facilities and programs to reduce the impact of climate change and foster community resilience. - 4.
+Act as a knowledge centre, sharing information and best practices on climate-related issues and resiliency

-3 YMCA of Greater Toronto Ignite the Light - Strategic Plan 2020-2025
+3 YMCA of Greater Toronto Ignite the Light Strategic Plan 2020-2025